 Located in Toledo, Mercy College of Ohio offers several online degrees at the associate, bachelor’s, and master’s levels.
 Programs include a certificate in medical coding, bachelor’s tracks in healthcare administration and medical imaging, and a master of science track in nursing.
 Additionally, Mercy offers an RN–BSN degree–completion program that presents students with opportunities to participate in internships and clinicals, service learning, and community building with their peers and teachers.
 Faculty deliver online coursework through the Canvas learning management system.
 Mercy also hosts online information sessions for each of its programs; these live, online streaming events allow prospective students to learn more about degree tracks and talk with program representatives.

 Financial aid, in the form of scholarships, grants, loans, and work–study programs, is available to all learners at this online college in Ohio.
 Students should contact a financial aid counselor to find the best funding options for their education.

-Mercy is regionally accredited by the Higher Learning Commission.
+Mercy College of Ohio is regionally accredited by the Higher Learning Commission (HLC).

 22. University of Dayton

 Established in 1850, the University of Dayton is a private coeducational school with a Roman Catholic religious affiliation.
 The university offers several online degrees related to teacher education.
 For example, UD’s department of teacher education, department of educational administration, and Ph.D. program in educational leadership offer programs for distance learners, awarding certificates, bachelor’s degrees, and master’s degrees.